 Some are short and scary,

-We read the book Shadow Night (see below) and acted out the puppet show with hand puppets at the shadow screen.
+One teacher read the book Shadow Night (see below) while the other acted out the puppet show with hand puppets at the shadow screen.
 One of my favorite circle times of the year!
 (Note: one year we didn’t have the book, because we failed to pick it up at the library the day before.
 So I scribbled out a similar Shadow Story that we could use.)

 Books (contains affiliate links)

 - Shadow Night by Chorao.
 A boy sees shadows on his wall and is afraid that they are monsters.
 He yells for his parents, who come to reassure him, and end up showing him how to make shadow puppets with their hands, and then they tell a story with shadow puppets.
 The great part is that the book is also a tutorial in how to make those hand shadows yourself!!
 So, one teacher read the book where the kids could see it, and the other made the shadows on the screen for everyone to see.
 The book ends with the boy making shadows on the wall, including a shadow monster.
 Ages 3 – 7.
 Although it’s long for a read-aloud, it works, when used in conjunction with the shadow screen.

 - Moonbear’s Shadow by Asch.
 When Bear is fishing, his shadow scares away the fish.
 So, he tries to run away from his shadow and tries to trap his shadow, but with no success.
 At noontime his shadow disappears so he takes a nap, but in the late afternoon, it’s back!
 But when he goes fishing, his shadow no longer falls over the water.
 So, he catches a fish – and so does his shadow!
 A cute story for ages 3 – 5 that also discusses how shadows change as the sun moves through the daytime sky.